-- In the browser, open the login page at http://servername:9704/analytics where servername is the server on which the webcat is installed. - Login with username of oadm, and provide the password. - Select New, and then select Dashboard to create an Oracle Business Intelligence Suite Enterprise Edition dashboard.
+- 1. In the browser, open the login page at http://servername:9704/analytics where servername is the server on which the webcat is installed. - 2.
+Login with username of ocdm, and provide the password.

+Then, click newDashboard to create an Oracle Business Intelligence Suite Enterprise Edition dashboard.

-Enter a name and description.
-Then save the dashboard to the Dashboards folder.
+3. Input name and description, save it to the Network Health folder.
 Click OK.

-4. In the Catalog view, expand the Revenue Analysis folder.
-You can see the Agent Revenue Analysis in USD Report, drag it from catalog view into the right panel.
+4. In the Catalog view, expand the Network Health Analysis folder.
+You can see the Failed Call Rate Report and Dropped Call Rate Report.